3 - 6 Months Postpartum

 If you had a cesarean section, you may be experiencing scar pains weeks and months afterwards.
 Initially, incisional (scar) pain is likely from the immediate swelling and healing that is happening.
 As it heals, there may be discomfort for a variety of reasons.
 Scar tissue can develop causing the scar to be tighter in some areas than others.
 Additionally, as the nerves heal, you may experience pain or discomfort.
 It’s normal to have pins and needles- type sensations but sharp stabbing pains that do not ease are not normal and should be addressed with your healthcare provider, especially if symptoms don’t improve with normal over-the-counter pain relief.
 Pain related to nerve healing should improve over time.

-By this phase of your postpartum journey, any incisions or tearing should be healed.
+By 3 months postpartum, any incisions or tearing should be healed.
 However, while you may be past the soreness that came with childbirth, you may be noticing new issues.
 While not everyone will deal with pelvic floor issues after baby, they are relatively common.
-The following are common (but not normal!) pelvic floor issues that you may notice during this phase:
+The following are common (but not normal!) pelvic floor issues that you may notice after 3 months postpartum:

 - Pelvic Pressure/ Heaviness/ Dragging